urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## License

-This project is licensed under the terms of "GNU General Public License".
+This project is licensed under the terms of "GNU General Public License v3.0".
 For details see [LICENSE](LICENSE).

 ## Todo and known issues